brocaar/chirpstack-network-server/docs/configuration.md

    --gw-create-on-stats                    create non-existing gateways on receiving of stats [$GW_CREATE_ON_STATS] --extra-frequencies value               extra frequencies to use for ISM bands that implement the CFList [$EXTRA_FREQUENCIES]
    --enable-uplink-channels value          enable only a given sub-set of channels (e.g. '0-7,8-15') [$ENABLE_UPLINK_CHANNELS]
+   --node-session-ttl value                the ttl after which a node-session expires after no activity (default: 744h0m0s) [$NODE_SESSION_TTL]
    --help, -h                              show help --version, -v                           print the version
 ```